 Selections from the CIA Menu Collection are also part of Hudson River Valley Heritage, a collaborative project providing online access to materials from digital collections of colleges, libraries, archives, historical societies, museums, and cultural organizations in the Hudson Valley.

 Use the links below to explore the online menus.
 Please remember that only 10% of our menu collection has been digitized so far, so please contact the Archives for access to the rest of the collection.
+This is a work-in-progress and new menus are always being added.

 If you have any problems using the digital menu collection, please do not hesitate to contact us.
 Also, remember that only a small percentage of our menu collection has been digitized and put online.
 So if you don't find what you are looking for, please contact the Archives and we can search the rest of the collection.